Starting a new engineering job doesn’t have to be frightening when you’ve got tried-and-true advice from someone who’s been there.

-Ask to visit the field or factory, or where ever you execute your engineering plans.
-Because seeing the execution of your work is an endless learning experience.
+Request to visit the field, factory, or any location where your engineering designs come to life.
+Observing the execution of your plans is a never-ending learning experience.

-Speak with vendors, customers, other engineers, tech support, governmental agencies, and so on.
+Engage with vendors, customers, fellow engineers, tech support, government agencies, and others.

-This is a big part of being an engineer, especially if you want to move up the ranks.
-So, the sooner you master your communication skills, the better off you’ll be.
+Communication is crucial for engineers, particularly if you aim to climb the career ladder.
+The sooner you hone your communication skills, the better off you’ll be.

 - Master engineering email writing using these 14 tips

 - 12 Engineering writing tips you need to know